JJ/hoborg/text/text.md

 But a free man has to earn a living, too.
 That is why I am after José, the mechanical man.
 A real marvel of the people's republic ingenuity.
 Just look at him.
 All by himself, he has hushed everyone in this dusty, hot, humid and forsaken place.
+How can I describe it?
+I lack words, because there is nothing like it in the whole wide world.
+I can try, even as I received only the barest education before the capitalist system started to exloit my juvenile skills back there in awful California of awful America.